-In Dallas, Texas, in the late 1970s, Gail Henkin was the youthful, earnest subject of a photoshoot.
+In Dallas, Texas, in the late 1970s, Gail Henkin was the youthful, earnest subject of a photo shoot.
 She smiled.
 She gazed at the camera.
 She felt a flutter of pride.
 Despite her grandmother’s death from lung cancer, she held a cigarette—and many poses—as the camera raced through hundreds of exposures.
 She was a model.
 She was a smoker.

 The outcome of that shoot, which Gail was asked to join after participating in a cigarette brand focus group, was a print advertisement.
-It featured a close-up of Gail’s face and hand holding a cigarette along with the sizeable testimonial-style headline, “Imagine!
+It featured a close-up of Gail’s face and hand holding a cigarette along with the sizable testimonial-style headline, “Imagine!
 Taste this great plus low tar.”
 The company must have been pleased with the ad, because as Gail said, “It ran in hundreds of magazines.”
 It buoyed her sense of pride, too, as it made her something of a celebrity.

-Forty years later—long after some of her friends criticized her for the ad—Gail doesn’t fault herself for taking part in that focus group and photoshoot.
+Forty years later—long after some of her friends criticized her for the ad—Gail doesn’t fault herself for taking part in that focus group and photo shoot.
 But her perspective on smoking is altogether different.